ismpro/Jobtivity/README.md

 Done!
 Now you can access using the link `localhost:PORT`

+## Docs

+To access the docs via the browser you uses this links:

+- `localhost:PORT/docs` - For the api docs
+- `localhost:PORT/jsdocs` - For the jsdocs

 ## Frameworks

 Below is a list of framework used in the project.